SAP/spartacus-docs/_pages/dev/features/b2b-organization-user-registration.md

 If you are using the [spartacussampledata extension]({{ site.baseurl }}{% link _pages/install/spartacussampledata-extension.md %}), the B2B organization user registration components are already enabled in Spartacus.
 However, if you decide not to use the extension, you can enable them through ImpEx.

-You also need to ensure the following CMS components have the `active` property set to `true` in Backoffice:
+Whether you use the sample data extension or the ImpEx examples provided below, the following CMS components have the `visible` property set to `true` by default:

 - `OrganizationUserRegistrationComponent`
 - `NoAccountParagraphComponent`
 - `OrganizationUserRegistrationLink`

-Also be aware that the `DisabledRegistrationParagraphComponent` should have the `active` property set to `false`.
+And by default, the `DisabledRegistrationParagraphComponent` has the `visible` property set to `false`.

+You can change the status of the `visibility` property for any of these components in Backoffice.

 ### Adding CMS Components Using ImpEx